APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

 \subsection{Code Extraction}

-Given a buggy program, existing APR tools may return a plausible patch $p$ (if it exists) that passes all available test cases. \textit{Code extraction phrase} aims to take the returned patch and the buggy program as the inputs, and output the corresponding buggy and patched code tokens (shown in Fig. \ref{fig:framework}(a)).
+Given a buggy program, existing APR tools may return a plausible patch $p$ (if it exists) that passes all available test cases. \textit{Code extraction phase} aims to take the returned patch and the buggy program as the inputs, and output the corresponding buggy and patched code tokens (shown in Fig. \ref{fig:framework}(a)).

 Specifically, we get the buggy and patched code snippets (i.e., $C_b$ and $C_p$) by parsing the patch file.
-Firstly, we select removed and added lines as the buggy and patched lines, marked with ``{{+}}'' and ‘{{-}}’, respectively.
-Secondly, to keep the context information about the plausible patch, we keep unchanged lines (i.e., without {{+}}'' and ‘{{-}} in the beginning) as part of each code snippet.
-Finally, the buggy (or patched) code snippet are made up by the buggy (patched) lines and common context part.
+Firstly, we select removed and added lines as the buggy and patched lines, marked with ``{{+}}'' and \revise{``}{{-}}\revise{''}, respectively.
+Secondly, to keep the context information about the plausible patch, we keep unchanged lines (i.e., without \revise{``}{{+}}'' and \revise{``}{{-}}\revise{''} in the beginning) as part of each code snippet.
+Finally, the buggy (or patched) code snippet \revise{is} made up \revise{of} the buggy (patched) lines and common context part.

-We treat the buggy (or patched) code snippet as sequences of tokens and utilize a subword tokenization method to address out-of-vocabulary (OOV) problem by further breakdowning identifiers into their subtokens \cite{jiang2021cure} when tokenizing the code snippet.
-In this work, we keep the original tokenization vocabulary instead of building a new vocabulary using byte pair encoding (BPE) algorithm as we want {\toolname} to inherit the natural language understanding ability and start learning prediction from a good initial point.
+We treat the buggy (or patched) code snippet as sequences of tokens and utilize a subword tokenization method to address the out-of-vocabulary problem by breaking down identifiers into their subtokens \cite{jiang2021cure} when tokenizing the code snippet.
+In this work, we keep the original tokenization vocabulary instead of building a new vocabulary using the byte-pair-encoding algorithm, such that {\toolname} can inherit the natural language understanding ability and start learning prediction from a good initial point.

-After the buggy (or patched) code tokens are extracted, we attempt to take them as the inputs into the token embedding phrase.
+After the buggy (or patched) code tokens are extracted, we attempt to take them as inputs into the token embedding phase.
 However, pre-trained models are usually limited to a particular input length.
 For example, BERT can only take input sequences up to 512 tokens in length.
 We further truncate the inputs whose length is longer than 512 after tokenization.
-Following existing work \cite{ganhotra2021does}, we use different methods to truncate the method pair. \begin{itemize} \item head-only: keep the first 512 tokens in $C_b$ and $C_p$. \item tail-only: keep the last 512 tokens in $C_b$ and $C_p$. \item mid-only: select 512 tokens in the middle of in $C_b$ and $C_p$. \item hybrid: select the first 256 and the last 256 tokens in $C_b$ and $C_p$. \end{itemize}